mdonkers/dotfiles/debian_install.md

 To install Slack, first download the Debian package.
 Then the following commands:

+    sudo apt-get update
     sudo dpkg -i path/to/deb/file
     sudo apt-get install -f

+To install IntelliJ, download the package and extract.
+Move to the following location:

+    /usr/local/share/idea-IU-<version>

+Install the desktop shortcut by starting IntelliJ and from the _Configure_ menu select _Create Desktop Entry_.
+Install global deskop shortcuts to the following location:

+    /usr/share/applications/

 Cleanup